IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 - A MySQL temporal test database from: https://github.com/datacharmer/test_db
 - Our version of TPC-BiH (SF1 and SF10), a temporal version of TPC-H. We contacted the authors of this benchmark and they could not make the benchmark data available to us.
 Thus, we generated data following on the description in reference [25].

 In our accompanying technical report we also use a third dataset (*Tourism*).
-However, this dataset is proprietary and, thus, we can only share the dataset in anonymize form
+However, this dataset is proprietary and, thus, we can only share the dataset in anonymize form.

 ## Software